sigfox/sensit-sdk/README.md

     - **GREEN**, the upgrade was successful.
     - **YELLOW**, the upgrade has failed.
     - **RED**, your device cannot be upgraded.
-9. To put back your device in bootloader redo step 3 to 5.
+9. To put your device back in bootloader mode, redo step 3 to 5.
-10. If the upgrade was successful you can now program your device with your custom firmware, otherwise run the following command to restore your device to its initial state:
+10. If the upgrade was successful you can now program your device with your custom firmware.
+If not, run the following command to restore your device to its initial state:
 ```
 dfu-util -a 0 -s 0x08000000:leave -D backup.bin
 ```